microsoft/PowerBI-CSharp/README.md

 To override the default size of the embeds simply add a CSS class attribute or inline styles for width & height.

 # ASP.NET MVC
-The `Microsoft.PowerBI.Mvc` package is a lightweight wrapper that contains MVC HTML helpers that generate HTML markup compatible with the core JavaScript SDK.
+The `Microsoft.PowerBI.AspNet.Mvc` package is a lightweight wrapper that contains MVC HTML helpers that generate HTML markup compatible with the core JavaScript SDK.

 ## Install from Nuget
-`Install-Package Microsoft.PowerBI.Mvc`
+`Install-Package Microsoft.PowerBI.AspNet.Mvc`

 ## Setup your Access Token
 Generate your report embed access token with the `Microsoft.PowerBI.Core` token APIs.